Medically reviewed by Drugs.com. Last updated on Jun 17, 2022.

 In general, children who are diagnosed with Legg-Calve-Perthes after age 6 are more likely to develop hip problems later in life.
 The younger the child is at the time of diagnosis, the better the chances for the hip joint to heal in a normal, round shape.

-During the physical exam, your doctor may move your child's legs into various positions to check range of motion and to see if any of the positions cause pain.
+During the physical exam, your doctor may move your child's legs into various positions to check range of motion and see if any of the positions cause pain.

 These types of tests are vital to the diagnosis of Legg-Calve-Perthes disease and may include:

 - X-rays.
 Initial X-rays may look normal because it can take one to two months after symptoms begin for the changes associated with Legg-Calve-Perthes disease to become evident on X-rays.
 Your doctor will likely recommend several X-rays over time, to track the progression of the disease.

 - Magnetic resonance imaging (MRI).
 This technology uses radio waves and a strong magnetic field to produce very detailed images of bone and soft tissue inside the body.
 MRIs often can visualize bone damage caused by Legg-Calve-Perthes disease more clearly than X-rays can, but are not always necessary.